yosriady/awesome-api-devtools/README.md

 - [Mashape](https://www.mashape.com/): API Marketplace.

 ## API Gateways
+- [Ambassador API Gateway](https://www.getambassador.io/): Ambassador is a specialized control plane that translates Kubernetes annotations to Envoy configuration.
+All traffic is directly handled by the high-performance Envoy Proxy.
 - [AWS API Gateway](https://aws.amazon.com/api-gateway/): Traffic management, authorization and access control, monitoring, and API version management.
 - [API Umbrella](https://apiumbrella.io/): Proxy that sits in front of your APIs.
 - [APIAxle](https://github.com/apiaxle/apiaxle/): Proxy that sits in front of your APIs.